nisithj/PintOS/guides/project0-Interactive-shell.md

 # Pintos Interactive Shell (Kernel Monitor) — A Walkthrough Guide

-**Scope:** Project 0 — Interactive Shell for Pintos OS **Audience:** Anyone picking up this assignment for the first time
+**Scope:** Project 0 — Interactive Shell for Pintos OS

+**Audience:** Anyone picking up this assignment for the first time

 This guide walks through *why* the code looks the way it does, not just *what* to paste.
-If you only copy the final code without understanding each piece, you'll struggle the moment a lecturer asks you to explain it — or the moment something breaks and you need to debug it yourself.
+If you only copy the final code without understanding each piece, you'll struggle the moment a lecturer asks you to explain it or the moment something breaks and you need to debug it yourself.

 ---

 ## 1. What are we actually building?

-Two things, but they're really one feature:
+Two things,but they're really one feature:

-- **The kernel monitor** — the interactive loop itself: it prints a `CS2042>` prompt, reads what you type, and figures out what to do with it.
+- **The kernel monitor** - the interactive loop itself: it prints a `CS2042>` prompt, reads what you type and figures out what to do with it.
 - **The shell commands** — the specific actions the monitor recognizes: `whoami`, `shutdown`, `time`, `ram`, `thread`, `priority`, `exit`.

 Don't think of these as two separate deliverables.
 The monitor is the *engine*; the commands are what it *does* once running.